-I blog regularly at the Guardian Science Blogs network and have written for publications aimed at a broader readership, including articles in HerStoria Magazine, Endeavour and BBC History Magazine (PDF).
+I blogged regularly at the Guardian Science Blogs network for several years and have written for publications aimed at a broader readership, including articles in HerStoria Magazine, Endeavour and BBC History Magazine (PDF).

 I have appeared on radio and television, in the UK, Canada and Australia, in news programmes, features and documentaries speaking about the history of astronomy, scientific voyaging, the Royal Observatory and its history, scientific instruments, challenge prizes in science, the story of longitude, Greenwich Mean Time, and the history of women in science.
 Examples are: